The Canadian Unitarian Council and Refugee Sponsorship

 - Newcomers to Canada, a website for immigrants and returning residents

 - New to Canada?
 Learn about Taxes, a short video with a transcript and subtitles, also available in Arabic, Cantonese, Punjabi, and Spanish

 - Newcomers to Canada and the Canadian Tax System, a series of eight short videos

-Please contact April Hope, Social Responsibility Coordinator, at email@example.com if you are interested in learning more about refugee sponsorship.
+Please contact the CUC’s Social Justice Lead at firstname.lastname@example.org if you are interested in learning more about refugee sponsorship.